tobz-nz/imgsizer/readme.md

 After upgrading those sites to EE 2.6.1, I had a ton of developer_log warnings about ImgSizer using some deprecated functions.
 Patching it was easy enough so I did it.

-Please note that I do not intend to part ImgSizer or to maintain it, but I though sharing the patch could be useful for others.
+Please note that I do not intend to port ImgSizer to EE2 or to maintain it, but I though sharing the patch could be useful for others.

+Now I have another reason to redesign those sites.

 ## Changelog